Matthew-MT/AdvJS-mmontoni-tiller/README.md

 ### Total grade for Kattis problems: 100%

 ## Web Application

+### Notes
-Note: Although this doesn't directly do anything on it's own (such as with a calculator or database listing), it is intended to be used as a UI for something such as a list or other application needing an intuitive way to organize data for the user.
+Although this doesn't directly do anything on it's own (such as with a calculator or database listing), it is intended to be used as a UI for something such as a list or other application needing an intuitive way to organize data for the user.
 The code used under the hood is quite complex, so this should be an interesting experiment with this sort of functionality.
 - Doesn't use external libraries intentionally - Base functionality was fun to learn
 - Fully contained client-side application
+- Drag-and-drop interface experiment

+### Instructions
+Simply open the file `index.html` in a web browser, and play around with the draggable elements.
+More detailed instructions are included on the webpage.